3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the

 In Region C, the gravitational contraction is more prominent, resulting in the formation of the massive clump P1 and multiple cores (\citealt{Henning2010}; \citealt{Kainulainen2013}; \citealt{Wang2014}; \citealt{Dewangan2024}).
-The strong gravitational effect could alter the 3D B-field morphology, causing the back-and-forth bending of B-fields with respect to the sightline and the decrease in the inferred angles to the filament spine as shown in Figure \ref{fig:incl_filament} (see also Figure \ref{fig:3D_G11}).
+The strong gravitational effect could alter the 3D B-field morphology, causing the back-and-forth bending of B-fields with respect to the sightline and the decrease in the inferred angles to the filament spine as shown in Figures \ref{fig:incl_filament} and \ref{fig:3D_G11}).
 In future studies, we will combine both the multi-scale 3D B-field observations from dust polarization and the kinematics information from different gas tracers to fully explore the origins of 3D B-field structure and their impacts on massive filament formation and evolution.

-We note that in Region D, the magnetic fields are shown to be parallel to the filament structure (\citealt{Chen2023}) with the mean inclination angle of $|\gamma_{\rm obs}| \sim 64$ degrees (see Table \ref{tab:B_strength}).
-These POS patterns differ from the perpendicular patterns of B-fields found in the inner dense filament by SOFIA/HAWC+ by \cite{Ngoc2023}.
-The differences in the POS B-field morphology could result from tracing different dust populations between the outer regions and the inner filament spine, raising the complexity when constraining 3D B-fields by starlight and thermal dust polarization.
-In the upcoming study, we will apply our new technique to multi-wavelength thermal dust polarization and investigate the 3D B-field morphology toward Region D in more detail (Ngoc et al., in preparation).